 - Tachometer-A tachometer is an electrical instrument that indicates engine revolutions per minute (RPM).
 The tachometer is useful for monitoring engine speed to avoid exceeding the maximum RPM rating.
 In addition, it can be used to detect performance changes by comparing speedometer readings at various RPMs. - 2.
-Temperature Gauge-The temperature gauge indicates engine coolant temperature by monitoring a signal from a sending unit installed in the engine water jacket.
-When the gauge reads in the danger area, shut off the engine and diagnose the problem.
-A common cause of overheating is picking up a foreign object in the seawater intake.
-Usually, raising and lowering your motor or outdrive will free it.
-Backing up in reverse gear, then pulling ahead in forward gear for 10-15 feet is helpful, too. - 3.
-Oil Pressure Gauge-The oil pressure gauge indicates engine lubricating oil pressure.
-Low oil pressure readings are generally caused by low oil quantity.
-In any case, immediately shut down the engine and diagnose the problem. - 4.
 Fuel Gauge-The fuel gauge indicates approximate fuel level.
 Since boats are exposed to rough water conditions and varying degrees of trim, it is usually not possible to fill the fuel tank to 100% of its dry-rated capacity.
 Therefore, fuel gauges may seem to provide inaccurate readings at times.
-It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated
+It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated fuel usage as a double check against an inaccurate gauge.
+Be sure to follow the recommended fueling procedures in the operating section of this manual. - 3.
+Voltmeter-With the engine not running, voltmeter readings in the 11.5 to 12.5-volt range are considered normal.
+Readings in the 10 to 11.5-volt range indicate a marginal charge condition.
+Readings below 10 volts indicate a seriously discharged condition.